Carlos Gardel: Legacy

 Gardel's legacy is intimately tied with the tango.
 For his tango singing, Gardel is still revered from Tokyo to Buenos Aires.
+He is widely regarded as one of Argentina's foremost cultural icons; in Buenos Aires, his likeness appears on murals, storefronts, and public spaces across the city.
 A popular saying in Argentina, which serves as a testimony to his long-lived popularity, claims, "Gardel sings better every day."
 Another commonly used phrase in Argentina (and some other Latin American countries) which asserts that Veinte años no es nada (Twenty years is nothing), comes from his song Volver (1934).
 Another common Argentine phrase is soy/sos Gardel y Le Pera (I'm/You are Gardel and Le Pera) referring to the greatness of both; used when somebody excels at something.
 Gardel has been posthumously inducted into the International Latin Music Hall of Fame in 2000 and the Latin Songwriters Hall of Fame in 2014.

 In the neighborhood of Abasto, Buenos Aires, the Carlos Gardel Museum opened in 2003, in a house that Gardel bought for his mother in 1927, and where he also lived from 1927 to 1933.
 Another Carlos Gardel Museum opened in 1999 in Valle Edén, an old farm site 23 km south of Tacuarembó, Uruguay.

 There is also a small house museum, Casa Gardeliana, in Medellín.